 As the train slowly grumbled into Varanasi station, ending my grueling 14 hour stint on a luggage rack, I wondered what on earth awaited me.
 Having only seen the inside of Delhi airport and train station, Varanasi would be my first real experience of India.
 Sleepy and starving (despite all the train food I shouldn't have eaten but had), I was swept up in the crowds heading for the station entrance.
 There, as if amusing himself while awaiting distant relatives, was a cow with his head stuck in a bucket.
 Well, the question as to whether he was stuck or merely chewing incredibly slowly remains unanswered, as the surge of people forced me out and into the city.

-I imagine "Holy Cow"to be many visitors first words as they enter Varanasi.
-For travelers, it records (politely) their state of shock, and for Indians they are merely passing comment on it's literal farm-like aspect.
-For cows are indeed holy, and they are everywhere.
+I imagine "holy cow" to be many visitors' first words as they enter Varanasi.
+It records both travellers' varying states of shock and Indians' passing comment on the city's literal farm-like aspect; for cows are indeed holy, and they are everywhere.
 My immediate and enduring image of Varanasi will be a cow's rear end, for the roads are so small, and motorbikes so frequent, I spent more time than not stuck meandering slowly behind a cow.
 (Indian driving deems overtaking too risky a business.)
 In Varanasi, there clearly exists a very complicated and profound cow-politics, for some eternally haunted a certain corner while others patrolled the roads as if on sentry duty.
-How the wanderers ever found their way home is beyond me, for Varanasi has the most confusing system of alleyways I have ever encountered; certain of my decision, I would walk confidently into one alleyway and emerge entirely the wrong side of town two minutes later, as if by magic (and NOT by my appalling sense of direction).
+How the wanderers ever found their way home is beyond me, for Varanasi has the most confusing system of alleyways I have ever encountered.
+Certain of my decision, I would walk confidently into one alleyway and emerge entirely the wrong side of town two minutes later, as if by magic (and NOT by my appalling sense of direction).

 In Varanasi, it is not only the cows that are holy.
-The river itself is a God, and as a result the Hindus come in their hoards to wash themselves, their clothes, and even their animals in it's waters.
+The river itself is a God and, as a result, the Hindus come in hoards to wash themselves, their clothes and even their animals in it's waters.
 After several failed attempts, I finally managed to drag myself out of bed for a sunrise boat ride, and there were honestly as many bathers at 5am as in the middle of the day.
 Hindus believe that if you are cremated in Varanasi and your ashes thrown in the river, you enjoy (as long as you have been good) immediate passage to heaven.
 Unfortunate Hindus are covered in brightly coloured cloth and carried on bamboo beds down to the Ganges.
 The sheer number of believers that come hundreds of miles to participate in this sacred ritual is astounding.
-My favourite lassi stand - Blue Lassi - happened to be located immediately behind the burning ghat and during the time it takes to drink one lassi (not long) I was guaranteed to see at least one Hindu on his way to heaven.
-The owner told me that 3-400 bodies are burned a day, which seems excessive but probably isn't far wrong.
+My favourite lassi stand - Blue Lassi - happened to be located immediately behind the burning ghat, and during the time it takes to drink one lassi (not long) I was guaranteed to see at least one Hindu on his way to heaven.
+The owner told me that 3-400 bodies are burned a day, which seems excessive but may not be far off.
 In Varanasi, there is not only a proliferation of dead bodies, but also old bodies, and I'm sure this is due to the Indians' meticulous preparation and forward planning.

-In Varanasi, Diwali is more like the festival of sound than of light, as fireworks are set off from every street corner and roof top, possible thanks not only to the total lack of health and safety procedures, but seemingly any laws at all!
-Added to the obstacle course of farmyard animals and the eclectic collection of humans, was now the very real danger of unexploded or 'time bomb' fireworks - clearly third degree burns and missing hands are no big deal in India.
-To celebrate the festival with the children at the school, we lit sparklers INSIDE the classroom.
-It was so smoky it became impossible to see or breathe but no one seemed to notice.
-It was at this point I realised that in a land without fire alarms, my fifth floor bedroom was suddenly less desirable.
-Incredibly, the school had a roof top, so we had prime position to watch the firework show across the city.
-I have never been so simultaneously amazed and terrified - roofs here are so close you feel as if you could walk across them, and the family next door were sending off giant fireworks that seemed to explode directly above me!
-Diwali is like a mixture of New Years and Christmas, and the presents given are tiny parcels of (excessively) sugary goodness - perfect.
-Having been in Varanasi two weeks by this point, I had begun to feel at home.
+In Varanasi, Diwali is more like the festival of sound than of light, as fireworks are set off from every street corner and rooftop, possible thanks not only to the total lack of health and safety procedures but seemingly any laws at all.
+Added to the obstacle course of farmyard animals and the eclectic collection of humans was now the very real danger of unexploded or 'time bomb' fireworks.
+To celebrate the festival with the children at the school where I was volunteering, we lit sparklers INSIDE the classroom.
+It was so smoky it became impossible to see or breathe, but no one seemed to notice.
+It was at this point I realised that in a land without fire alarms, my fifth-floor bedroom became suddenly less desirable.
+Incredibly, the school had a rooftop, so we had prime position to watch the firework show across the city.
+I have never been so simultaneously amazed and terrified - roofs here are so close you feel as if you could walk across them, and the family next door were sending off giant fireworks that seemed to explode directly above us.
+Diwali is like a mixture of New Years and Christmas, and the presents given out are tiny parcels of (excessively) sugary goodness - perfection.
+By the time Diwali occurred, I had been in Varanasi two weeks and had begun to feel at home.
 Our "local" was a tiny hole-in-the-wall manned by a wonderful old lady who chatted away happily in Hindi, ignoring our bemused expressions.
-On the day of Diwali she gave us all a (slightly suspicious looking) green ball of sugar and I realised, for the first time, that I would be sad to leave.
+On the day of Diwali, she gave us all a (slightly suspicious looking) green ball of sugar and I realised, for the first time, that I would be sad to leave.
 As we walked home that night, past the timed fireworks and the animals, so many people recognised us and cried "Happy Diwali" that I decided India wasn't so bad after all.